google/open-location-code/c/README.md

 # Open Location Code C API

 This is the C implementation of the Open Location Code API.

 # Building

-For now we have a simple Makefile.
+For now we have a simple `Makefile`.
 Usual targets work:
 ```
 make clean
 make all